 Laws Pertaining to Sexual Assault

-- Senate Bill 304 / Compassionate Care for Victims of Sexual Assault Act
+- Result of the Compassionate Care for Victims of Sexual Assault Act

 - Requires law enforcement take possession of sexual assault kits (SAKs) within 96 hours, and to submit kits to the Georgia Bureau of Investigation (GBI) within 30 days.